martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 advertised in the DNS, creating two independent sources of this information, with different approaches to caching.

 Alternative services can also be highly dependent on networking conditions.
-RFC 7838 attempts to manage this by having clients be responsible for invalidating alternatives when changes in their network are detected, unless the alternative is explicitly marked as "persistent".
+{{!ALT-SVC=RFC7838}} attempted to manage this by having clients be responsible for invalidating alternatives when changes in their network are detected, unless the alternative is explicitly marked as "persistent".
 In practice, detecting the necessary changes is difficult for many clients, so this requirement is not consistently implemented.

 The alternative services mechanisms defined in RFC 7838 can produce suboptimal or even detrimental outcomes in some deployments.
 Consequently, this document